neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - Standby modes to keep data ready for fast migration
 - Intentional multi-writer operation on tenants (multi-writer scenarios are assumed to be transient split-brain situations).
 - Sharding.

+The interaction between this RFC and those features is discussed in [Appendix B](#appendix-b-interoperability-with-other-features)

 ## Impacted Components